 Who are Palestine refugees?

 UNRWA is unique in terms of its long-standing commitment to one group of refugees.
-It has contributed to the welfare and human development of four generations of Palestine refugees, defined as “persons whose normal place of residence was Palestine during the period June 1, 1946 to May 15, 1948, and who lost both home and means of livelihood as a result of the 1948 conflict.”
+It has contributed to the welfare and human development of four generations of Palestine refugees, defined as “persons whose normal place of residence was Palestine during the period 1 June 1946 to 15 May 1948, and who lost both home and means of livelihood as a result of the 1948 conflict.”
 The descendants of Palestine refugee males, including legally adopted children, are also eligible for registration.

 UNRWA services are available to all those living in its areas of operations who meet this definition, who are registered with the Agency and who need assistance.
 When the Agency began operations in 1950, it was responding to the needs of about 750,000 Palestine refugees.
 Today, some 5 million Palestine refugees are eligible for UNRWA services.

 Palestine refugees are more than just numbers and statistics.

 They are mothers, fathers, children, students who dream of a better future, business owners with hope for a better life, teachers, farmers, fishermen.
 They want to laugh, spend time with their families and live in dignity, just like you and me.